 How to reheat brisket in a slow cooker or crockpot

 I love crock pot cooking.
-It’s similar to an oven in that it ensures even heat distribution, which is crucial for reheating food, but it also does so at relatively low temperatures which helps the juices and marinades with your food permeate the meat more thoroughly.
+It’s similar to an oven in that it ensures even heat distribution for keeping meat warm, which is crucial for reheating food, but it also does so at relatively low temperatures which helps the juices and marinades with your food permeate the meat more thoroughly.
 Which is great in this instance as we still have our recycled juices!

 Our only real limitation here is that most crock pots or slow cookers aren’t large enough to accommodate standard sized briskets, so you might need to slice up your meat before putting it in your cooker.
 This isn’t necessarily a bad thing though, as it will help reduce the amount of time needed to reheat your meat.